Closed Captioning for Web Video Support with SRT and VTT Files

 - Description (describing the video with a screen reader)

 However, editing in text still is valuable in some cases.
 With that in mind, let’s look at how SRT and VTT files look in text format.

-Let’s look at SRT first.
+First, let’s consider SRT.
 SRT is one of the most useful and widely used formats in the subtitle industry.
-The format is very simple and easy to create, as it originates from the SubRip software program, which uses optical character recognition to extract subtitles and their timings from video files.
-It then saves them into a text file that can be used later.
-Having an external file of the text makes it so much more flexible for broadcasters in order to make any future changes to their videos.
+The format is very simple and easy to create.
+It originates from the SubRip software program, which uses optical character recognition to extract subtitles and their timings from video files.
+It then saves them into a text file that broadcasters can access later.
+Having an external file of the text makes it easy for broadcasters to make any future changes to their videos.

 SRT Subtitle File Example: